GlenKPeterson/Paguro/README.md

 Type-safe versions of Clojure's immutable/persistent collections, an immutable alternative to Java 8 Streams, and other tools to make functional programming in Java easier.

+# Kotlin-Friendly Branch
+This branch of Paguro (3.5.x) has some classes renamed to not conflict with Kotlin.
+They do not extend Kotlin's collections yet (that's the 4.0 branch).

 ![Hermit Crab](https://c7.staticflickr.com/8/7413/12171498934_2934c7ef28_n.jpg)
 Photo by [Rushen](https://www.flickr.com/photos/rushen/12171498934/in/photostream/)

+# Overview
 Paguro is short for the Latin "Paguroidea" - the name of the Hermit Crab superfamily in Biology.
 These collections grow by adding a new shell, leaving the insides the same, much the way [Hermit Crabs trade up to a new shell when they grow](https://www.youtube.com/watch?v=f1dnocPQXDQ).
 This project used to be called UncleJim.

 # News
 ### RRB Tree Released!